What are zoonotic diseases?

 Worms

-Intestinal parasites common in dogs and cats such as roundworms, whipworm (dogs), hookworms, and tapeworms can be transmitted to people.
-Intestinal worming of pets is highly effective in preventing the spread of worms to humans.
+Intestinal parasites like roundworms, hookworms, and tapeworms that infect dogs, cats, and other domestic pets can be transmitted to people.
+Intestinal worming of pets is very effective in preventing the spread of worms to humans.

 Ringworm